 In the United States, you are given the right to sue anyone for almost anything.
 However, it is the burden of the victim to prove not only that they suffered injuries, but that they were due to the negligence of another party.
 This can be difficult to do at a restaurant, because there is the expectation that your food will reach a certain temperature, especially with hotter items, such as soup or coffee.

 A restaurant may argue comparative negligence, suggesting that you had something to do with your own accident, or they may indicate that there was a level of assumed risk.
-West Coast Trial Lawyers has experience in burn injury law and can get you a maximized settlement.
-Contact us now for a free consultation or if you have any questions about personal injury law and burn accident claims.
+Our qualified Los Angeles burn injury attorneys at West Coast Trial Lawyers have experience in burn injury law and can get you a maximized settlement.

 Perhaps one of the first and most famous burn cases in a restaurant is the 1992 lawsuit, Liebeck v McDonald’s Restaurants.
 The case detailed 79-year old Stella Liebeck who ordered a coffee through a drive-through.
 While adding sugar to the beverage, Liebeck spilled the hot liquid over her lap, thighs, buttocks, and groin area, receiving various third-degree burns.
 During her eight-day stay at the hospital, Liebeck lost 20 percent of her body weight and was left permanently disfigured and partially disabled.